brianrackle/brianrackle.github.io/_posts/2014-08-03-easy-timing.md

 | algo_2 | 3400 milliseconds | 2000 milliseconds |

 Wow, something went seriously wrong here.
 We timed "algo_2" as being slower than "algo_1", but in reality it was 1/3 faster.
 How did this happen?
 Well, in the middle of processing "algo_2", the system changed the clock of the cpu, perhaps for thermal reasons, and with that change the tick rate changed as well.
 Each tick started happening faster than when we ran "algo_1".
 Over the long run, the system will be able to adjust the tick rate with the changes in clock speed, and can provide an accurate wall clock time.
 But over small intervals, when comparing two durations, a changing tick rate will not give us a stable result.

+Here are the results when using `std::chrono::steady_clock` which will always, on any system, define `is_steady` as true:

 #### Stable Tick Rate